How we choose conditions

 Reviewing conditions and genes

-Genomics England reviewed over 900 genes and associated conditions using a standardised process, collating evidence to assess whether the four principles were met.
-This included conditions listed at Rx-genes and suggested to us by clinicians, scientists and patient organisations.
+Our team have reviewed over 1000 genes and associated conditions using a standardised process, collating evidence to assess whether the four principles were met.
+This included conditions listed at Rx-genes, included in other similar international programmes, and suggested to us by clinicians, scientists and patient organisations.

 All four principles need to be satisfied for a condition to be included, and all hold equal weight.
 However, the principles are broad because conditions can present variably, so some flexibility may be needed, and further discussion required.